ThunderVVV/pytorch-YOLOv4/README.md

 # Pytorch-YOLOv4

-This repository is forked from Tianxiaomo/pytorch-YOLOv4 and used to add some comments for study.
+This repository is forked from Tianxiaomo/pytorch-YOLOv4 and used to add some comments for personal study.

 - [ ] tool/darknet2pytorch.py
 - [ ] train.py